ChiragRadhakrishna43-7/Course-3-AI-Driven-Software-Development/README.md

 <br/><br/>
 <b>This course is now offered at Santa Clara University with course number CSEN 296B.</b>

-<h6> Course developed by Chirag Radhakrishna with the guidance of Alka Jarvis, SEQ Chair | Global SQ Process/Performance Excellence Officer.</h6>
+<h6> This course has been developed by Chirag Radhakrishna with the guidance of Alka Jarvis, SEQ Chair and Global SQ Process/Performance Excellence Officer.</h6>
 </p>